cloudant-labs/couchdyno/README_couchdyno.md

 Dyno
 ====

 Utility which updates a some number of documents in a database during each execution cycle.
 This can be used to model a database which gets continuously updated over days, weeks, months, etc.

 This was originally used to test a backup system, but it can also be used for a simple db benchmarks or testing.

- * Pre-requisites: python 2.7, virtualenv, pip.
+ * Pre-requisites: python 3.7+ & pip.

  * `./build.sh` :
-   - Creates a local virtualenv environment ./venv
+   - Creates a local venv
    - Installs requirements
    - Installs couchdyno scripts in ./venv/bin